 The Conservation Evidence project, based at the University of Cambridge in the UK, has a simple yet ambitious aim; to list all the conservation interventions ever dreamed up around the world, and collect the evidence on how well they actually worked.
 The project is ongoing, with new chapters of evidence added every year grouped by taxa, habitat or topic — all available free on www.conservationevidence.com.
 Of particular relevance to AEWA is the evidence on birds, which was collected in 2010, and the ‘synopsis’ on bird conservation boasts a collection of 1,328 studies testing 322 different actions that you might take to conserve birds.
-An update to this is expected in early 2018, and looks likely to add at least 600 new papers and 15 new interventions.
+An update is expected soon and looks likely to add at least 500 new papers and 17 new interventions.

 For each intervention (such as ‘use decoys to attract birds to safe areas’ or ‘translocate auks’), each scientific paper is summarized in a single, jargon-free paragraph, and the key messages are extracted from all papers to provide a quick overview of the topic.
-A map shows the location of the studies on that intervention globally, and experts review the evidence and score every intervention for its effectiveness, the certainty of the evidence, and any harmful side effects, placing each intervention into a colour-coded category from ‘beneficial’ to ‘likely to be ineffective or harmful.’
-You can find videos explaining the data collection and expert scoring process on the website.
+A map shows the location of the studies on that intervention globally, and experts review the evidence and score every intervention for its effectiveness, the certainty of the evidence, and any harmful side effects, placing each intervention into an effectiveness category from ‘beneficial’ to ‘likely to be ineffective or harmful.’
+You can find more information on data collection and the expert scoring process on the website.

 Below you can see an example page from the Conservation Evidence website, which can be accessed by clicking below.